DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7a621160-10d4-4e14-868b-3c23f6bb0a64)

-DMVPN provides the configuration simplicity of HUB-AND-SPOKE (each spoke router only needs one tunnel configured) and the efficiency of direct spoke-to-spoke communication (spoke routers can communicate directly without traffic passing through the hub)
+DMVPN provides the configuration simplicity of hub-and-spoke (each spoke router only needs one tunnel configured) and the efficiency of direct spoke-to-spoke communication (spoke routers can communicate directly without traffic passing through the hub)

 ---